2019 - Chinese Knock-Off Guitars

 Chinese-built Ace Frehley Les Paul counterfeit guitars - What should I be looking for ?!?!?!?

-29May12 - Over the course of the last 12-18 months, I have received some e-mails asking about counterfeit Epiphone models.
-To be honest, I hadn't seen them and I never would have thought an Asian made, knock-off version of a Asian made guitar, could even exist.
+I have often received e-mails asking about counterfeit Epiphone models.
+To be honest, I've never seen one, in person, and I really never thought an Asian made knock-off version of a Asian made guitar, could even exist.
 Think about it ?
 Why duplicate and/or counterfeit something you already produce ??
-Then, last week I got an e-mail leading me to a U.S.-based, e-Bay listing for an original version of an Ace Frehley Epiphone model (My thanks to Joe Mottola for the link !).
+Then, I got an e-mail leading me to a U.S.-based, e-Bay listing for an original version of an Ace Frehley Epiphone model (My thanks to Joe Mottola for the link !).
 What Joe initially spotted was the signature on the 12th fret.
 Unlike authentic Epiphone models, where the signature is incorporated into a block inlay, this signature was by itself; exactly like you'd find on one of The 300 or one of the original Gibson USA models.
 Then a closer inspection revealed to him that the pickups don't quite line-up correctly.
 When I started looking at the pictures on the listing, the first thing that caught my eye was that the headstock veneer looked incorrect ...
 Ace's head was too low or too far from the Epiphone logo.
 The back of the headstock didn't quite have the right shape and neither does the body of the guitar.
 At this time, I have only come across these "Ace" models in the Cherry Sunburst finish.
 However, I'm sure there are other colors out there.

 Unfortunately, I don't currently have any pictures that are of a good enough quality to show the incorrect nature of the "Grover" tuners.
 But, the lettering is a little too large and subsequently the raised a little too high.
 There also doesn't appear to be anything ... a sticker or a stamp of any sort ... indicating a country of manufacturing.